 When the Weber Smokey Mountain Cooker was introduced in 1981, Weber advertised the new product in magazines and on television.
-This ad ran in Field & Stream magazine in April, 1981:
+This print ad ran in Field & Stream magazine in April 1981.

 Father and son have already smoked a turkey and a ham, and they now contemplate smoking those fish, too.
 Mom looks on as she works on a quilt.

-If you compare the WSM in this photo to a current WSM Model 2820, you'll notice some interesting differences:
+I suspect the WSM in this photo is a prototype or pre-production model.
+If you compare the WSM in this photo to today’s WSM, you’ll notice some interesting differences:

 On September 28, 1983, The Washington Post published an article about smoker equipment that discusses the Weber Smokey Mountain Cooker, but does not actually mention it by name.

-the Weber Smokey Mountain Cooker ad are Copyright Weber-Stephen Products
+The Weber Smokey Mountain Cooker Commercial is Copyright Weber-Stephen Products LLC.